Incoming Custom Webhook using Postman

 Step 3: Run workflow

-Before triggering the webhook, run the workflow with an input value that the webhook event should match.
+Before triggering the webhook, run the workflow with an input value that matches the expected value of the webhook event.

 Since the Wait for Webhook task uses the following input matches: